Dutch MPs recognise Armenian 'genocide'

 It also agreed to send a cabinet representative to Yerevan in April for the commemorations of the killings and every five years afterwards.

-Armenians have long sought international recognition for the 1915-1917 killings in the Ottoman era as genocide, which they say left some 1.5 million of their people dead.
+Armenians have long sought international recognition for the 1915-1917 killings under the Ottoman Empire as genocide, which they say left some 1.5 million of their people dead.

 But Turkey -- the Ottoman Empire's successor state -- argues that it was a collective tragedy in which equal numbers of Turks and Armenians died.